facebook/create-react-app/packages/react-scripts/template/README.md

 ```
 * Monorepo tools work on a package level, the same level as an npm package.
 * The "workspaces" entry in the top-level package.json is an array of glob patterns specifying where shared packages are located in the monorepo.
-* The "craSourceWorkspaces" entry in an app's package.json is array of glob patterns similar to "workspaces", but specifying which packages in the monorepo should be treated as source.
+* The "sourceWorkspaces" entry in an app's package.json is array of glob patterns similar to "workspaces", but specifying which packages in the monorepo should be treated as source.
 * The scoping prefixes, e.g. @myorg/, are not required, but are recommended, allowing you to differentiate your packages from others of the same name.
 See [scoped packages ](https://docs.npmjs.com/misc/scope) for more info.
 * Using a package in the monorepo is accomplished in the same manner as a published npm package, by specifying the shared package as dependency.
 * In order to pick up the monorepo version of a package, the specified dependency version must semantically match the package version in the monorepo.
 See [semver](https://docs.npmjs.com/misc/semver) for info on semantic version matching.